 KID Museum is a new kind of museum serving children and families in the Washington, D.C. area.KID Museum is an independent non-profit in partnership with MCPL with its first home is on the ground level of Davis Library.
 KID Museum offers unique, interactive experiences for elementary and middle school-aged children that integrate hands-on science, technology, engineering, art and math learning with an exploration of world cultures and global citizenship.

-Small Factory is a full-service multimedia training center with classes ranging from Claymation, to video-game design, to songwriting.
+Located in Fair Haven, Small Factory is a full-service multimedia training center with classes ranging from Claymation, to video-game design, to songwriting.
 There are also the traditional tutorials in web programming, engineering, fabrication, and 3D printing — because those GCI effects don’t create themselves.

 The Maker Mill

-The Maker Mill is a community Makerspace and STEM enrichment center for kids, teens and adults.
+The Maker Mill is a community Makerspace and STEM enrichment center for kids, teens, and adults.
 We provide an immersive open space that encourages creativity through exploration with the latest technology and STEM educational tools.

 Mt.
 Elliot Makerspace